bnwolford/gwasTools/README.md

 ## QQ Plot

 Frequency binned and thinned QQ plot.

-Please check out the required/available Rscript parameters by using the following command
+Please check out the required/available Rscript parameters by using the following command:

     Rscript QQplot.r --help